PyrApple/io_export_catt/readme.md

-# CATT-Acoustic Export Utility
+# CATT-Acoustic Import/Export Utility

-Blender add-on to export scenes to CATT-Acoustic .GEO format
+Blender add-on to import and export scenes to CATT-Acoustic .GEO format

-## How to use
+## How to use: Export to CATT (.blend -> .GEO)

 Add objects to the scene, assign materials to these objects, convert those materials to CATT materials and press the export button.
 Only those objects in collections not excluded from the view layer will be included in the export.
 Upon export, all the objects concerned are merged, and a "remove duplicate vertices" operation is applied on the resulting mesh.
 The add-on only supports mesh export to .GEO: sources and receivers will not be taken into account.

+## How to use: Import to Blender (.GEO -> .blend)

+Export the project to a .GEO file from TUCT, to create a transpiled version of the original .GEO (replacing potential CATT meta language with explicit coordinates).
+Use the import button from the Blender add-on panel to import this .GEO file as a collection in the Blender scene.
+The add-on will group planes with identical names into single objects.

 ## Export syntax